Krishnarajan7/DevVerse/README.md

-# ✨ DevVerse — Web Development Mini Projects ✨
+# ⚡️DevVerse — Web Development Projects⚡️

 A community-driven collection of **small yet creative web projects** for beginners and enthusiasts who want to **learn, build, and explore** web technologies.